assemblee-virtuelle/OntologyDesignConvention/README.md

 ## References

+[Aguado-De Cea, G., Montiel-Ponsoda, E., Poveda-Villalón, M., and Giraldo-Pasmin, O.X.
+(2015). *Lexicalizing Ontologies: The issues behind the labels.
+In Multimodal communication in the 21st century: Professional and academic challenges*.
+33rd Conference of the Spanish Association of Applied Linguistics (AESLA), XXXIII AESLA.][1]

 [Noy, N. F., McGuinness, D. L., et al. (2001). *Ontology 101*][2]

 [Gómez-Pérez, A. (1999). *Evaluation of Taxonomic Knowledge in Ontologies and Knowledge Bases*][3]